 This method is generally not possible these days, because filesystems have become more complex, and also because when it comes to deleted file recovery people demand functionality above all else.

 In this paradigm of data recovery each file is its own universe.
 Some files such as jpegs have a beginning, a middle and an end.
-This is quite a simple filetype in that sense.
+This is quite a simple file type in that sense.
 Others are very different.
 An MP3 for example, is a nebulous entity.
-While scanning through the bytes on a disk, MP3 frames can be found wholly or partly pretty much anywhere on a disk, and if you’re the file recovery program it can be hard to know whether you are within an MP3 or not.
+While scanning through the bytes on a disk, MP3 frames can be found wholly or partly anywhere on a disk, and if you’re the file recovery program it can be hard to know whether you are within an MP3 or not.
 But it’s the file recovery software’s job to find the fragments, determine if they are clumped together as a single sound file or multiple, and even parse out the ID3 information in order to correctly preserve it so that the album artwork and song name are correctly displayed after the files are recovered.
 If you try the software you will see that somehow it does this, and remarkably, does so perfectly.

 The most challenging aspect of this approach is that the names that the files were arbitrarily named on the filesystem are often lost, because that is stored in the filesystem itself.
 We do our best to overcome this limitation by displaying live thumbnail previews of all the deleted files (not an easy feat!), and allowing quick recovery of entire file types in order to later search through them with the OS X Finder and Spotlight.

-Step one (Optional): Stop using the disk of that Mac as soon as possible.
+Stop using the disk of that Mac as soon as possible.
 If it is the start up disk, then stop using that Mac at all.
 If your computer is downloading or copying anything onto the disk, stop that process.
 Close your email clients and any programs that may write to the disk, but do not take any unnecessary actions either.
 Do the minimum to the computer to put it into a position where it will write as little to the disk as possible in the near future.
 It is not necessary to shut it down.

 (Side note: As strict as the suggested steps shown above may be, we recommend them because technically this is the optimal way of ensuring that you have the very best possibility of recovering the data that you want back.
-Ironically however, if you download the data recovery software and have a look at the deleted files it shows you, you will most likely see that it lists hundreds of thousands of deleted files, even from years ago.
+Interestingly however, if you download the data recovery software and have a look at the deleted files it shows you, you will most likely see that it lists hundreds of thousands of deleted files, even from years ago.
 People are generally amazed as they browse through the deleted files it shows them, seeing files which they would never have thought would still be present on their system.
 Go ahead and take a look even if just for curiosity’s sake, or to get an appreciation of the power of digital forensics technology.
 It’s easy and free, and may really surprise you.)

-If you are using Mac Data Recovery Guru, it is often better to allow the scan to completely finish, select the folders of the filetypes you want back (hold down the command key to select multiple folders), then hit Recover to recover entire folders of filetypes you want back, and then search through for specific files using Spotlight or the Finder.
+If you are using Mac Data Recovery Guru, It is often better to allow the scan to completely finish, select the folders of the file types you want back (hold down the command key to select multiple folders), then hit Recover to recover entire folders of file types you want back, and then search through for specific files using Spotlight or the Finder.
 This can be quicker and easier than searching through the files using the data recovery software itself.
 The demo is useful to ensure that the files that you want back are recoverable and visible within the program beforehand.

-Now, the first step is to download some data recovery software to see what it can see on your disk.
+Now, the first step is to download Mac Data Recovery Guru to see what it can see on your disk.